-However, most individuals come to Arlington to view the Tomb of the Unknown Soldiers.
-Perched atop a hill, it was completed in 1932 and, currently, remains of three unknown soldiers are buried there.
+However, most individuals come to Arlington to view the Tomb of the Unknown Soldier.
+Perched atop a hill, it was completed in 1932 and, currently, the remains of three unknown soldiers are buried there.
 The tomb has been perpetually guarded by the U.S. Army since 1937.
 In 1948, the 3rd U.S. Infantry Regiment took over the guarding duties.

-Behind the Tomb of the Unknown Soldiers is the Memorial Amphitheater, a marble colonnaded amphitheater.
+Behind the Tomb of the Unknown Soldier is the Memorial Amphitheater, a marble colonnaded amphitheater.
 Memorial Day and Veterans Day ceremonies are held here annually and the site has also played host to a number of state funerals.